 If the parent is required to provide supplemental evidence to support the application (e.g. a baptismal certificate), this evidence should be provided at the time of application.
 If not provided, evidence may be sought by the Admissions authority following the closing date for applications.
 This information must have been correct at the date of closing for applications.
-Evidence of GCSE results will need to be provided by external applicants after receiving their firm offer of a place to ensure the individual requirements of courses are met.
+Evidence of GCSE results will need to be provided by external applicants at the time of enrolment to ensure entry requirements and the individual requirements of courses are met.

-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 6th September 2024.
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 6th September 2025.